Saqib17Ishfaq/Text_Tone_Classification_with_MongoDB_APIs/README.md

       The server will start on http://localhost:5000

 Setup Instructions:
-      Prerequisites
+      Prerequisites,
-      Python 3.8+
+      Python 3.8+,
-      MongoDB Atlas account or local MongoDB instance PyTorch compatible with your hardware (CUDA if available)
+      MongoDB Atlas account or local MongoDB instance, PyTorch compatible with your hardware (CUDA if available),

 Authentication:
-      Signup Requirements
+      Signup Requirements,
       Password must:
-      Be exactly 8 characters long
+      Be exactly 8 characters long,
-      Contain at least one uppercase letter
+      Contain at least one uppercase letter,
-      Contain at least one lowercase letter
+      Contain at least one lowercase letter,
-      Contain at least one number
+      Contain at least one number,
       Contain at least one special character

 JWT Tokens
-      Tokens are valid for 24 hours
+      Tokens are valid for 24 hours,
-      Include user role for authorization
+      Include user role for authorization,
-      Must be sent in the Authorization header as: text
+      Must be sent in the Authorization header as: text,
       Authorization: Bearer <token>

 Usage Examples: